19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) is suffering from a terminal illness or disease;

-(e) is receiving or will receive such pension, annuity or other benefit as may be approved which will provide him with a monthly income of an amount that is not less in value than the amount prescribed by the Minister; or
+(e) is receiving or will receive a pension, annuity or other benefit approved by the Board that provides the member with a monthly income not less in value than the payout benchmark applicable to the member; or

-[Act 24 of 2013 wef 01/01/2014]
+[Act 43 of 2017 wef 01/10/2018]

 (f) has attained the age of 55 years before 1st January 1987.